 Guests are the responsibility of the members who invited them to the club.
-All guests need to be signed in.
 These members should be present whenever their guest are in the club.

 Members who bring guests to the club should remember that a sailing club can be a dangerous place for the inexperienced and should supervise their guest accordingly.